 - 250 gm glutinous rice

 - 220 ml boiling water

-- 1 tbsp / 15 ml Maggi seasoning sauce (found in most mainstream supermarkets or Asian groceries)
+- 1 tbsp Maggi seasoning sauce (found in most mainstream supermarkets or Asian groceries)

 - 1 Chinese sausage, cut into very small chunks

-- 2 tsp minced preserved turnip (Optional and available at Asian groceries)
+- 1 tbsp minced preserved radish / cu cai muoi (Optional but highly recommended and available at Asian groceries)